Sosman1992/Reverse_Engineering_Week-13_Lab_report_Assignment/README.md

 .global _start

 _start:
-    # push 0 onto the stack
+    # push a 64-bit zero onto the stack
     pushq $0
-    # save the current stack pointer in rdx
+    # save the current stack pointer in rdx and push it onto the stack
     movq %rsp, %rdx
-    # push rdx onto the stack
     pushq %rdx
-    # save the current stack pointer in rsi
+    # save the current stack pointer in rsi and rdx
     movq %rsp, %rsi
-    # save the current stack pointer in rdx again
     movq %rsp, %rdx
-    # load the string "/bin/sh" into rax
+    # load the string "/bin/sh" into rax and push it onto the stack
-    movq $0x0068732F6E69622F, %rax
+    movabsq $0x0068732F6E69622F, %rax
-    # push the string onto the stack
     pushq %rax
     # save the address of the string in rdi
     movq %rsp, %rdi
-    # set rax to 59 (the system call number for execve)
+    # set rax to 59 (the system call number for execve) and rbx to an arbitrary value
     movq $59, %rax
-    # set rbx to 59 (arbitrary value)
-    movq $59, %rbx
+    xorq %rbx, %rbx
     # make the system call
     syscall

 ```

 ## 2) A step-by-step explanation of your assembly code and how it sets up the system call